kwlayton1/credit-risk-classification/README.md

 ## Summary

-Question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

-Answer: The logistic regression model shows very good predictions for both the healthy loans classification (100%) and for the high-risk loans (88%).
+### Model 1, the logistic regression model using original data shows good predictions for both the healthy loans classification (100%) and for the high-risk loans (88%).

-Question: How well does the logistic regression model, fit with oversampled data, predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

-Answer: Using oversampled data increased the f1-score of high-risk loan by 11% (88 to 99).
-The healthy loan percentage only decreased by 1% (now 99 instead of 100).
-Using the oversampled method is much more efficient in predicting loan repayment.
-Also note that the accuracy is the same for both methods (99%).

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+### Model 2, I abxolutely recommend the logistic regression model, fit with oversampled data.
+The macro-averaged precision, recall, and F1-score are all 0.99, indicating that the model's performance is excellent, and it has achieved high precision, recall, and F1-score for both classes.
+This means that the model is making accurate predictions for both positive and negative instances.